Checkmarx/JS-SCP/src/cryptographic-practices/README.md

 Another interesting package in Node.js is `sodium`.
 This is a reference to Dr. Daniel J. Bernstein's NaCl library, which is a very popular modern cryptography library.
-It's essentially a port of the Libsodium encryption library to nodeJS.
+It's essentially a port of the Libsodium encryption library to Node.js.
 The `sodium` package is comprised of implementations of NaCl's abstractions for sending encrypted messages for the two most common use-cases: